-It was even more bizarre than his sign for the Broadwater pub in Broadwater Road, Worthing, where he sparked controversy by painting former Deputy Prime Minister John Prescott being ducked in the village pond.
+It was even more bizarre than his sign for the Broadwater pub in Broadwater Road, Worthing, where he sparked controversy by painting former Deputy Prime Minister John Prescott being ducked in the

 Nick, 34, of Downlands Avenue, Worthing, said: “A pub sign for the US embassy in Kabul is absolutely the most bizarre thing I have done.